mahrud/msolve/doc/plan-syzygies.md

 `max_level`, `syz_of`, `minimal`, `verify`, `ht_size`, `nr_threads`, `max_nr_pairs`,
 `la_option`, `reduce_gb` and `info_level` — and nothing else.

-The single structural fact behind most of the table: **msolve's F4 has no stop conditions.** The round loop in `f4.c` runs a degree at a time until the pair set is empty; there is no early exit, no partial result, and no way to ask for one.
+The single structural fact behind most of the table: **msolve's F4 had no stop conditions.** The round loop in `f4.c` ran a degree at a time until the pair set was empty; there was no early exit, no partial result, and no way to ask for one.
 So `BasisElementLimit`, `CodimensionLimit`, `PairLimit`, `StopWithMinimalGenerators`, `SubringLimit` and `SyzygyLimit` are all the same piece of work — a stop-condition mechanism in the round loop plus a way to report that the result is partial — not six independent features.
+Two of them now exist (`res_stop_t`, below): a degree ceiling and a syzygy count.
+The rest still do not, and none of them is *resumable*, which is a separate piece of work again.
 Note `max_nr_pairs` is *not* one of them: it sets `st->mnsel`, the most pairs selected in a single round (`symbol.c:268`), which is a batching knob.
 Mapping `PairLimit` onto it would silently return a complete basis computed slowly instead of a partial one.

 Ranked by value over cost:

-1. **`DegreeLimit` / `HardDegreeLimit`.** The cheapest, because both loops are already
+1. **`DegreeLimit` / `HardDegreeLimit`.** *(`DegreeLimit` done; `HardDegreeLimit`, which additionally discards above the ceiling, is not.)* The cheapest, because both loops are already
    degree-driven: `symbol.c` selects the pairs of minimal degree, and `res_diff_compute` is scheduled one `(level, degree)` at a time.
 A ceiling is a `break`, and the truncated-frame bookkeeping `export_module_betti` already does for `max_level`